 For all four years during high school, I participated in marching band.
-With nearly the same competition season as football, from mid to late September through Thanksgiving, we began practicing nearly two weeks before school officially started.
+With nearly the same competition season as football, from mid to late September through Thanksgiving, we began practicing about two weeks before school officially started.

 Before driving back to campus each morning, I usually poured myself a bowl of cereal for breakfast.
-Although it took very little effort to make, I couldn’t exactly eat it in the car for fear of spilling… So I knew I’d have to set my alarm a little bit earlier to have enough time to eat.
+Although it took very little effort to make, I couldn’t exactly eat it in the car for fear of spilling… So I knew I’d have to set my alarm a little bit earlier to have enough time to finish it.

-But these Ultimate Healthy Blueberry Oatmeal Muffins would’ve been a much better option!
+But these ultimate healthy blueberry oatmeal muffins would’ve been a much better option!
 They’re totally portable and perfect for quick grab-and-go breakfasts and snacks (unlike bowls of cereal!), and they’re really moist and tender, just like true bakery-style muffins.
 Yet these contain no refined flour or sugar, and they’re also simple to make!

-HOW TO MAKE BLUEBERRY OATMEAL MUFFINS
+KEY INGREDIENTS TO MAKE HEALTHY BLUEBERRY OATMEAL MUFFINS

-You’ll start with instant oats (this kind — or this for gluten-free!).
-Instant oats are also called “quick cooking” or “one minute” oats.
-They’re smaller and thinner than traditional old-fashioned rolled oats.
+Instant oats are smaller and thinner than traditional old-fashioned rolled oats.
 That means they soften faster, which gives your ultimate healthy blueberry oatmeal muffins the best moist and tender texture!

 Healthy blueberry oatmeal muffins + low calorie + moist and tender = math I love!

-Tip: Many stevia brands and products have different sweetness levels, so they’re not necessarily 1-for-1 substitutes for each other!
-Therefore, I highly recommend using the same one I do for the best taste and texture in your blueberry oatmeal muffins.
 This is the kind I use because I love its flavor and don’t notice any strange aftertaste, like with some other stevia products.
 Although you can find it at many health-oriented grocery stores, I buy mine online because that’s the best price I’ve found.
-(And you’ll use it in all of these recipes of mine, too!)
+(And you’ll use it in all of these recipes of mine too!)

 I’m pretty sure I just found my new favorite blueberry muffins… These truly are the BEST!! ♡ And when you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
-(That guarantees I’ll see your picture! 🙂 ) I’d love to see your ultimate healthy blueberry muffins!
+(That guarantees I’ll see your picture! 🙂 ) I’d love to see your ultimate healthy blueberry oatmeal muffins!

 The Ultimate Healthy Blueberry Oatmeal Muffins